xavierchia/xavierchia.github.io/_posts/2022-08-15-epsilon-method.md

 Most people don’t get into business to change the world.
 They simply want to provide value, be compensated for it, and do it on their own terms.

-And you definitely don’t need to invent the next breakthrough in battery technology to do this.
+And you definitely don’t need to invent the next breakthrough in, say, battery technology to do this.

 Understanding this is incredibly liberating.
 Most beginners are paralyzed by the idea that they have to come up with a completely kind of software, service, or product.